 If you have been an admirer of Alexander the Great, this is your day; the tour starts with a visit to Pella, the capital of ancient Macedonia.

-Afterwards we will visit the archaeological site of Vergina, where you will be able to admire the Treasures of Alexander and his father, Phillip, whose tomb is also found here.
+Afterward, we will visit the archaeological site of Vergina, where you will be able to admire the Treasures of Alexander and his father, Phillip, whose tomb is also found here.

 After this exciting tour, head towards Kavala, one of the most beautiful seaside cities in Greece.
 Free evening and dinner in Kavala.